 - It reduces the CPU overhead on each device in the LAN by limiting the number of broadcast frames received.

-- It improves network performance and speed of failure recovering.
+- It improves network performance and speed of failure recovery.

 Creating VLANs on a Cisco switch

 Cisco switches do not require any initial configuration to work.
-You just unbox the device, install the cabling, power it up and it works.
-By default, all interfaces are in VLAN1.
+You just unbox the device, install the cabling, power it up, and it works.
+By default, all interfaces are in VLAN 1.
 This means that all devices connected to the switch are in the same broadcast domain and must be in one subnet.
 This logic also applies if you connect multiple default setting switches together.
-They create one multiswitch broadcast domain and all connected clients must be in the same IP subnet.
-At some point, you will need to connect clients that are in different subnet though.
+They create one multiswitch broadcast domain, which implies all connected clients must be on the same IP subnet.
+At some point, you will need to connect clients that are in different subnets, though.
 This means that VLANs must be created.

 - Step 1.
 Create a new VLAN in the switch VLAN database